StatStud/book-club/content/posts/mans-search-for-himself.md

 When individual emptiness mixes with societal conformity, we get blind mobs of people with no purpose blindly following the next blind person.
 This calamity makes society at large vulnerable to fascist dictatorships like Nazi Germany to come in and fill in this empty void the same way people seek romantic relationships to fill in the emptiness.

 ### Loneliness

+The feelings of emptiness and loneliness go together because they are both a reflection weak inner strength.

+#### How do people react when feeling anxious?

+For example, when a person does not know with any inner conviction what he wants nor what he feels, as a result of a period of traumatic change, be becomes aware of the fact that the conventional desires and goals he has been taught to follow no longer bring him any security or give him any sense of direction, when, that is, he feels an inner void while he stands amid the outer confusion of upheaved in his society, he senses danger; and his natural **reaction** is to look around for people.

+Why does he look outward for other people?
+Because **he hopes they will give him some sense of direction**, or at least some comfort in the knowledge that he is not alone in his fright.
+This is really no different than the natural instinct in animals to stick together in hurds, to be protected as one pack.

+Emptiness and loneliness are thus **two phases of the same basic experience of anxiety**.

+#### What is the impact of social relations of Man's self?

+Author Norman Cousins wrote in his book, "Modern Man Is Obsolete", "All man's history is an endeavor to shatter his loneliness"--or as French philosopher Blaise Pascal would say, "All of humanity's problems stem from man's inability to sit quietly in a room alone".

+Another reason for man's dependance on others is that **the human being gets his original experience of being a self out of his relatedness to other people**; when he is alone, without other persons, he is afraid he will lose his experience of being a self.

+Said differently, man receives his consciousness of himself, **which is the basis of his capacity to orient himself in life**, from these relationships. **Part of the feeling of loneliness is that man needs relations with other people in order to orient himself**.

+The fear of being alone derives much of its terror from our anxiety lest **we lose our awareness of ourselves**.

+In the same way we may lose the distinction between wakefulness and sleep when sleep-deprived, we may lose the distinction between the subjective self and the objective world around us when we are socially deprived.

+The people in our lives orient us.
+Every human being gets much of his sense of his own reality out of what others say to him and think about him.

+BUT!
+The key difference May notes during this time period is one of *extreme* dependence on others for their feeling of reality--to the point where they would fear losing their own sense of existence without the input from others.

+This is not to say that isolation is inherently bad, nor to say that socializing is inherently bad either--both qualities can yield great results when balanced correctly, at the right time, while avoiding extremes.

+#### The real threat of loneliness

+The threat of extreme isolation is psychosis (Side note: I personally experienced this when I lived out in the middle of no where in solitude.
+The longer I went, the less "human" I stared acting.
+I would not recommend.)

+When a person is on the brink of psychosis, they often have an urgent need to seek out some contact with other human beings **because it gives them a bridge to reality** (side note: again, my experience confirms this.
+It seems like the body will naturally gravitate to what it actually needs, cool how that works out).

+So really, this root issue that people are avoiding by playing the "well-liked" game is to protect against psychosis.
+Because when one's customary ways of orienting himself on the social hierarchy are threatened, and one is without other selves around, such a person is thrown back on **inner resources and inner strength**--it is these same resources and strength from within that modern man has neglected to develop.

+All of this seems to validate the idea that loneliness is indeed a real, rather than imaginary, to such people lacking inner strength.

+#### Escaping loneliness is nothing new

+Pascal in the seventeenth century observed the great efforts of people to divert themselves, and he opined that the purpose fo the bulk of these diversions was to enable people to avoid thoughts of themselves.

+But what made the 1950s special is that the fear of loneliness is much more extensive, and the defenses against it (seeking to be "well-liked", by whatever means of socializing) are more ridged and compulsive.

+Another important aspect is the great emphasis society places on being **socially accepted**.

+To be socially accepted is the "mark of prestige"--proof that we are "socially successful" by being forever *sought after* and by never being alone.

+If one is well-liked (socially successful) one will rarely be physically alone; to not be liked is to have lost out in the race.
+The famous phrase of the time that reflects this motto is Willie Loman's "Death of a Salesman", where he uses the phrase, "Be well-liked and you will never be alone".

+As we can see, social acceptance, or being "well-liked" is a defense against the underlying threat of psychosis resulting from a weak inner strength.

 ### Anxiety and the Threat to the self